Electronic Warfare Market Size and Share

 By End-User: Air Force Leads Naval Modernization

-Air force customers owned 40.34% of 2024 revenue, underscoring sustained investment in podded systems for fifth-generation fighters and autonomous wingmen that must survive GPS-denied missions.
-Digital backbones push firmware updates over encrypted links while jets remain on the flight line, compressing sustainment timelines.
+Air force customers owned 38.55% of 2025 revenue, underscoring sustained investment in podded systems for fifth-generation fighters and autonomous wingmen that must survive GPS-denied missions.
+Digital backbones push firmware updates over encrypted links.
+At the same time, jets remain on the flight line, compressing sustainment timelines as sixth-generation programs embed fully integrated sensor-fusion suites from day one.
+The F-35’s AN/ASQ-239 integrates attack, protection, and support in a single aperture, setting the benchmark for future fighters and driving copy programs worldwide.

 Electronic Warfare Market: Market Share by End-User